Mechanical advantage: Levers

 The lever is a movable bar that pivots on a fulcrum attached to or positioned on or across a fixed point.
 The lever operates by applying forces at different distances from the fulcrum, or pivot.
 The location of the fulcrum determines a lever's class.
 Where a lever rotates continuously, it functions as a rotary second-class lever.
-The motion of the lever's end-point describes a fixed orbit, where mechanical energy can be exchanged. (see a hand-crank as an example.)
+The motion of the lever's end-point describes a fixed orbit, where mechanical energy can be exchanged.

-In modern times, this kind of rotary leverage is widely used; see a (rotary) 2nd-class lever; see gears, pulleys or friction drive, used in a mechanical power transmission scheme.
+In modern times, this kind of rotary leverage is widely used, such as gears, pulleys or friction drives used in a mechanical power transmission scheme.
 It is common for mechanical advantage to be manipulated in a 'collapsed' form, via the use of more than one gear (a gearset).
 In such a gearset, gears having smaller radii and less inherent mechanical advantage are used.
 In order to make use of non-collapsed mechanical advantage, it is necessary to use a 'true length' rotary lever.
-See, also, the incorporation of mechanical advantage into the design of certain types of electric motors; one design is an 'outrunner'.

 As the lever pivots on the fulcrum, points farther from this pivot move faster than points closer to the pivot.
 The power into and out of the lever is the same, so must come out the same when calculations are being done.
 Power is the product of force and velocity, so forces applied to points farther from the pivot must be less than when applied to points closer in.